pikatoste/test.sh/index.md

 #!/bin/bash
 source "$(dirname "$(readlink -f "$BASH_SOURCE")")"/test.sh

-set_test_name "This is my first test" assert_true true
+start_test "This is a passing test" assert_true true

-set_test_name "This is my second test" assert_true false
+start_test "This is a failing test" assert_true false
 ```